ELeeAstro/gCMCRT/README.md

 nG - number of g-ordinances in k-table

 paths - list of path to the k-table data
-NOTE: THESE PATHS MUST BE IN THE SAME ORDER AS THE SPECIES IN THE optools.par FILE !!!!
+NOTE: THESE PATHS MUST BE IN THE SAME SPECIES ORDER AS THE SPECIES IN THE optools.par FILE !!!!

 ### &lbl_nml - line-by-line namelist

 interp_wl - interpolate to wavelengths.wl file (.True.) or use wavelengths.wl file directly (.False.)

+iopts - Integer option number (dev-only)

+form - 0 (Joost's format), 1 (gCMCRT format)

-iopts - Integer option number (dev-only) form - paths - list of path to the k-table data
+paths - list of paths to the lbl data
-NOTE: THESE PATHS MUST BE IN THE SAME ORDER AS THE SPECIES IN THE optools.par FILE !!!!
+NOTE: THESE PATHS MUST BE IN THE SAME SPECIES ORDER AS THE SPECIES IN THE optools FILE !!!

 ### &CIA_nml - CIA namelist

-iopts -
+iopts - Integer option number (dev-only)

-form -
+form - 0 (Special CIA species), 1 (NEMESIS CIA table), 4 (HITRAN CIA table)

-paths -
+paths - list of paths to the CIA data
 NOTE: put a dummy path (e.g. './' ) for special species (H-, He- etc.)
+NOTE: THESE PATHS MUST BE IN THE SAME SPECIES ORDER AS THE SPECIES IN THE optools FILE !!!

+### &Rayleigh_nml - Rayleigh opacity namelist

+iopts - Integer option number (dev-only)

+### &cl_nml - clouds namelist

+iopts - Integer option number (dev-only)

+imix = 1

+idist - 0 (Read bin model results), 1 (single particle size), 2 (3 size peaked near mean size), 3 (log-normal), 4 (Gamma), 5 (Inv.
+Gamma), 6 (Rayleigh), 7 (Hansen)

+ndist - number of size distibution points (log-spaced between amin and amax)

+idist_int - 1 (Trapezium rule integration)

+imie - 1 (MieX solver), 2 (DHS solver)

+form - 5 (DIHRT format nk-tables)

+paths - list of paths to the nk data
+\NOTE: THESE PATHS MUST BE IN THE SAME SPECIES ORDER AS THE SPECIES IN THE optools FILE !!!

+sig - ln sigma value (log-normal)

+eff_fac - effetive mean size varience

+veff - effective varience (Hansen)

+amin - Minimum distribution particle size (um)

+amax - Maximum distribution particle size (um)

+fmax - parameter for DHS theory

 # How to operate gCMCRT